Skip to main content

 The WVU Graduate/Professional Catalog is available online through WVU’s Office of Graduate Education and Life.
 The Graduate/Professional Catalog includes University rules and policies concerning graduate education and information about students’ rights and responsibilities.
 Students are responsible for abiding by the rules and responsibilities listed in the Graduate/Professional Catalog.
 These rules and policies apply to all students in the Psychology graduate programs, unless a rule or policy is superseded by a more stringent rule or policy of the Eberly College of Arts or the Department of Psychology (described in this Handbook and Program Training Area Supplements).

-Any deadlines in this Handbook that fall on a weekend or University holiday will be considered to be the next date the University is open.
+Any deadlines in this Handbook that fall on a weekend or university holiday will be considered to be the next date the University is open.

 I.B.
 Overview of the Graduate Programs